hathix/tweet-party-classifier/scikit-learn/README_sklearn.txt

 - convert datasets to matrix form
 - train a Bernoulli Naive Bayes classifier (best suited for boolean features)
 - print out predicted results for a sample of the test data
-- print out accuracy score over entire test data for both classifiers
+- print out accuracy score over entire test data for classifier(s)